sungchun12/airflow-toolkit/README.md

 ## Post-Deployment Instructions for Toolkits #2 & #3

 > Time to Complete: 5-10 minutes
+> Only compute instances on the same VPC as Cloud Composer can access the environment programmatically
+> `gcloud composer` commands will NOT work on your local desktop

 - After the terragrunt/terraform deployment is successful, run the below commands in your local desktop terminal